zextras/carbonio-ws-collaboration-db/README.md

   Carbonio Workstream Collaboration sidecar for database connection
 </div>

-This purpose of this repository is to build the carbonio-ws-collaboration-db package, which is a simple consul wrapper for any db that may be underneath.
+The purpose of this repository is to build the carbonio-ws-collaboration-db package, which is a simple consul wrapper for any db that may be underneath.

 ***